logo

 Once your baby’s mouth is wide open, bring them towards your breast, making sure their chin and lower lip touch the breast first.
 This breastfeeding latch trick allows the nipple and a significant portion of the areola to enter your baby’s mouth properly, ensuring a deep latch.

-Aim to guide the baby to the breast rather than pushing the breast into their mouth, as this can lead to a shallow latch.
+Aim to guide the baby to the breast rather than push it into their mouth, which can lead to a shallow latch.
 A deep latch helps your baby feed efficiently and prevents discomfort or sore nipples.
-Ensuring your baby is correctly positioned will make feeding easier and more pleasant for both you and your baby.
+Ensuring your baby is correctly positioned will make feeding easier and more pleasant for you and your baby.

 Ensuring Proper Attachment and Suction